blowdart/AspNetAuthenticationWorkshop/readme.md

 so even if we got a user name which had `&lt;script&gt;` in it, it's going to end up as `&amp;lt;script&amp;gt;` in the view output.

-* If we wanted to get out pretty twitter profile picture back again we could go and grab it in the controller, shove it in a model, and pass it into the view.
+* If we wanted to get out pretty google profile picture back again we could go and grab it in the controller, shove it in a model, and pass it into the view.
 So let's do that.
 * Create a `Models` folder in the root of your project and inside the folder create a new file, `IndexViewModel.cs`.
 Paste the following code into the file